 Competition and cooperation are both essential components of a successful cross-country team.
-The Year 3/4 boys country team.
 Competition drives athletes to push their limits, set personal records, and strive for excellence.
 Although running individually during the race, the children were supported by each other in the race and from the sidelines.